New Jersey Network

 The New Jersey Network (NJN) was a network of public television and radio stations serving the U.S. state of New Jersey.
 NJN was a member of the Public Broadcasting Service (PBS) for television and the National Public Radio (NPR) for radio, broadcasting their programming as well as producing and broadcasting their own programming, mostly relating to issues in New Jersey.
 With studios in both Trenton and Newark, NJN's television network covered all of New Jersey, plus parts of Pennsylvania, New York, Connecticut and Delaware.
 The radio network primarily served several areas of New Jersey that were not covered by Philadelphia and New York City public radio stations.

 New Jersey Network ended operations on June 30, 2011.
-The television network was succeeded by NJTV (now branded as "NJ PBS"), and the radio stations were split through two separate sales to NPR-member stations in Philadelphia and New York.
+The television network was succeeded by NJTV (now branded as NJ PBS), and the radio stations were split through two separate sales to NPR-member stations in Philadelphia and New York.

 Early history

 The system was founded in 1968 by an act of the New Jersey Legislature establishing the New Jersey Public Broadcasting Authority (NJPBA).
 New Jersey already had a public television station licensed within the state, WNET (channel 13), licensed to Newark.
 However, while WNET had offices and studios in Newark, for all practical purposes it was a New York City station, effectively leaving New Jersey without a public station of its own.

 With state funding and four UHF licenses assigned years earlier by the Federal Communications Commission, the NJPBA went to work building the state's public television stations.
 The first station, WNJT (channel 52) in Trenton, went on the air on April 5, 1971, with the other three stations signing on over the next two years.
 The system was known on-air as New Jersey Public Television (NJPTV) until 1981, when it adopted the New Jersey Network identity.

 Due to New Jersey being split between the New York City and Philadelphia television markets, NJN's television network reached one of the largest potential audiences in the country.
 At the time of its closure, it potentially reached over 25 million people in parts of five states.
 However, it also forced NJN to compete directly against three of the highest-rated PBS stations in the nation–WNET, secondary New York City member station WLIW, and Wilmington, Delaware-licensed WHYY-TV, in the Philadelphia market.
 Two other PBS member stations based in Pennsylvania, WLVT-TV in Allentown and WVIA-TV in Scranton, were also viewable in portions of NJN's coverage area.
-In northern New Jersey, NJN also competed with Connecticut Public Television.